ElizabethFranco/ElizabethFranco/README.md

 ElizabethFranco/ElizabethFranco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Hola mi nombre es elizabeth Del Angel Franco, soy asistente de doctor investigador
+Hola, mi nombre es Elizabeth Del Angel Franco, actualmente soy estudiante del programa de doctorado en ciencias en computación